T–V distinction in the world's languages: Indonesian

 Similarly, kalian and Anda/Anda sekalian are used.

-It's worth noting that the pronoun kamu in Indonesian was originally used for plural, but has shifted to be used in singular today.
+The pronoun kamu in Indonesian was originally used for plural, but has shifted to be used in singular today.
 The modern form of plural you is kalian, which is a shortened form of "kamu sekalian" (sekalian meaning 'all at once').

-This mirrors the development of the use of you in English, which replaced thee/thou, and in which certain modern varieties developed a form for second person plural, notable examples would be y'all, you guys, and youse.
+This mirrors the development of the use of you in English, which replaced thee/thou, and in which certain modern varieties developed a form for second-person plural, notable examples would be y'all, you guys, and youse.

 Unlike in English, where thee/thou is no longer used, in Indonesian the original pronoun for singular, kau or engkau, isn't completely supplanted by kamu.

-This is similar to the situation in some Latin American countries, where tu and vos (originally plural. cf. tu vs voi/vous in Romanian, Italian and French.) exist side by side.
+This is similar to the situation in some Latin American countries, where tu and vos (originally plural. cf. tu vs voi/vous in Romanian, Italian, and French.) exist side by side.

 Tagalog

 In Tagalog, the familiar second person is ikáw/ka (in the nominative case).
-This is replaced by kayó (which is actually the second person plural) when the situation calls for a more polite tone.
+This is replaced by kayó (which is actually the second-person plural) when the situation calls for a more polite tone.
 The pronoun kayó is accompanied by the particle pô.
 This form is generally used to show respect to close, older relatives.
 This is also the form expected when talking with the peers of parents or grandparents.

-Traditionally, when a higher degree of formality is required, the third person plural (silá) is used instead.
+Traditionally, when a higher degree of formality is required, the third-person plural (silá) is used instead.
 It is used when addressing people of higher social rank, such as government officials and senior clergymen.
 It may also be used when speaking to complete strangers as a matter of courtesy, such as when answering the door or an unknown caller.